-These financial assets are initially recognized at cost, being the fair value of the consideration paid for the acquisition of the investment.
+These financial assets are initially recognised at cost, being the fair value of the consideration paid for the acquisition of the investment.
 All transaction costs directly attributed to the acquisition are also included in the cost of investment.
-After initial measurement, these are subsequently measured at fair value with gains and losses arising due to changes in fair value recognized in other comprehensive income.
-Interest income and foreign exchange gains and losses are recognized in profit or loss in the same manner as for financial assets measured at amortized cost.
-On derecognition, cumulative gains or losses previously recognized in other comprehensive income are reclassified from other comprehensive income to profit or loss.
+After initial measurement, these are subsequently measured at fair value with gains and losses arising due to changes in fair value recognised in other comprehensive income.
+Interest income and foreign exchange gains and losses are recognised in the income statement in the same manner as for financial assets measured at amortised cost.
+The ECL calculation for debt instruments at fair value through other comprehensive income is explained below.
+On derecognition, cumulative gains or losses previously recognised in other comprehensive income are reclassified from other comprehensive income to the income statement.